Adelaide Marion (Ada)

 Ada was born in Ontario on December 15, 1905; she was the youngest child from Annie Huble’s first marriage to William Copperthwaite.
 She came to Huble Homestead with her mother in 1911.
 Ada lived on the homestead until 1914 when she was sent to a boarding school in Edmonton.
 By that point Ada was known as Ada Huble.
 After two years Ada began to attend school in Prince George so she could be closer to home.
 That continued until the family moved into Prince George in 1919.

 In 1929 Ada married Clarence Foster, a conductor on the railway.
 The couple never had children.
 Ada passed away July 22, 1941 in Tranquille, British Columbia.

 Bertha Bernice was born on October 17, 1911.
 She was the first child born to Al and Annie Huble, as well as the first child born on the homestead.
 Born prematurely, Bertha weighed only two pounds; the tiny baby was placed in a wooden box lined with soft cotton, which was kept on the open door of an oven.
 This served as an incubator, allowing Bertha to survive her early arrival.

 Bertha married Ivan Wyant; the couple had one son.
 Bertha later remarried; she and her new husband, Allan Brown, had a son named David.
-Bertha passed away in 1959 at the age of 48.
+Bertha passed away July 21, 1958 at the age of 46.